Are you on the tiring journey of trying to find books for your early readers?

 The wonderful people at The Measured Mom offer free easy phonics readers – that are instant download!

 You don’t even need to give them your email address to get access to the 24 different printables they offer!

 They have booklets that focus on the short vowel sounds, r influenced vowels, silent e words, contractions, compound words, and many phonograms.

 All you have to do is print it out, and assemble the book for your kid!
 And there are colored illustrations too!

 Check out the free booklets and see what you can use for your kids – HERE.

-As you can see there is no shortage of easy phonics readers out there!
+As you can see there is no shortage of phonics readers out there!

-If anything, there is an overwhelming amount to pick from you as you teach your kid to read.
-Hopefully you find something that works for you and truly fans the flames of reading in your home!
+If anything, there is an overwhelming amount to pick from for your emergent reader.
+Hopefully, you find something that works for you and truly helps your child to develop a love of reading!

-Do you have an easy phonics reader set that you want to rave about?
+Do you have an easy kidnerarten books that you want to rave about?
 Drop the info in the comments!